MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Experiments

-{\bfseries \parindent{0em}Cross-generator evaluation.} To conduct an in-depth study of the proposed network for generalizable DFFD, we performed the cross-diffusion evaluation on GenFace.
+To conduct an in-depth study of the proposed network for generalizable DFFD, we perform the cross-diffusion evaluation on GenFace.
 Since DFFD is a new and challenging task, to the best of our knowledge, there have been no comprehensive experiments to evaluate the performance of FFD models on cross-diffusion generators.
 Therefore, our work is the first to assess the generalization of models to unseen diffusion-generated facial images, systematically and comprehensively.
-Specifically, we trained models using the images generated by one diffusion-based generator and tested them on different ones.
+Specifically, we train models using the images generated by one diffusion-based generator and test them on different ones.
 As Table~\ref{tabdiff} shows, detectors tend to achieve better performance on images produced by the generator with high similarity to the generator used for training.
 Specifically, since DDPM and DiffFace resemble each other, the detector trained using DDPM shows excellent results on images synthesized by DiffFace, and vice versa.
 For instance, the AUC of Xception, CViT and DIRE is 96.80\%, 96.21\%, and 94.33\% on DiffFace after training using DDPM, respectively.
 By contrast, they only acquire 63.57\% AUC, 74.51\% AUC, and 62.50\% AUC on LatDiff, individually.

-In addition, as Fig.~\ref{figlat} displays, networks generally perform worse on the images generated by LatDiff than that synthesized by other generators such as DDPM, CollDiff, DiffFace, and Diffae.
-We believed that facial images produced by LatDiff are realistic, such that the detector struggles to distinguish their authenticity.
+In addition, as Fig.~\ref{figab} (c) displays, networks generally perform worse on the images generated by LatDiff than on that synthesized by other generators such as DDPM, CollDiff, DiffFace, and Diffae.
+We believe that facial images produced by LatDiff are realistic, such that the detector struggles to distinguish their authenticity.
 Therefore, those generated by LatDiff pose a huge threat to the detector.
-We further performed the cross-generator protocol on AM and FS, respectively.
+We further perform the cross-generator protocol on AM and FS, respectively.
 As Table~\ref{tabam} and Table~\ref{tabfs} display, most models acquire poor performance (about 60\% AUC) on the cross-generator evaluation.
-The AUC of our network is around 40.60\%, 27.26\%, and 26.36\% higher than that of CLIP, DIRE, and FreqNet, respectively, on IAFaces after training using Diffae, which is attributed to the powerful modelling capability of our MFCLIP model is about 24\% higher than that of CAEL on DDPM after training using CollDiff.
+The AUC of our network is around 40.60\%, 27.26\%, and 26.36\% higher than that of CLIP, DIRE, and FreqNet, respectively, on IAFaces after training using Diffae.
+Besides, the AUC of our MFCLIP model is about 24\% higher than that of CAEL on DDPM after training using CollDiff.
 We believe that our MFCLIP model can extract more fine-grained language representations and conduct vision-language contrastive learning, adaptively, thus obtaining excellent performance.